dmd404/python_study/22. pong/README.md

 - only need to detect collision on the top and bottom walls
   - if the ball hits left or right side edges that means score for the other side

+# 6. Detect collision with paddle
+- use .distance() method to check
+- ball has width of 20 pixels
+- paddle has width of 20 pixels
+- problem occures when the ball hits off the center
+  - distance measure the center of the ball from the center of the paddle
+  - solution?
+    - if the ball has gone past certain point on x-axis, and within 50 pixels distance

+# 7. Detect when paddle misses

+# 8. Keep score